 A New York Times piece about social-change gaming movement “Games for Change.”

-An article about interpretation of message-driven games.
+An article [site no longer live] about interpretation of message-driven games.

 Eli Rachovitsky-Duarte received his B.A. in English from Dartmouth College in 2014.
 Although he primarily studied literary theory, medieval literature, and the ambiguities of translation, Eli learned about the captivating world of Digital Humanities in 2010 while working under Dr. Mary Flanagan.
 Currently, Eli resides in his hometown of Cincinnati, Ohio, where he acts as the Associate Project Manager of The Gallery Project––a nonprofit dedicated to activating community by mentoring underprivileged students and young adults.
 When he is not volunteering or reading, Eli enjoys yoga, computer science, languages, and astronomy.
 In the future, Eli plans to venture into the design world, write existentially nauseated novels, and attend the Oxford Internet Institute for graduate school.